 A \$100 per camper deposit is required to hold your spot & start registering advancement selections.
-To qualify for the Early Bird Rate, deposits must be paid by April 1, 2022.
-Payments must be postmarked by April 1st or earlier to receive the Early Rate, no exceptions.
-All payments should be paid before arrival at camp.

-Payments are made payable to Daniel Webster Council, BSA, 1500 Bodwell Road, Manchester, NH 03109.
+To qualify for the Early Bird Rate, deposits must be paid by March 31, 2023.
+Payments must be online via the registration system.
+Early Rate will apply to AOL scouts that cross over past the Early Bird date.
+All payments will be paid by May 31, 2023 Payments are made payable to Daniel Webster Council, BSA, 1500 Bodwell Road, Manchester, NH 03109.